y508926/block-sdk-preview/doc/030-BuildingExtensions.md

   ```bash
   analytics_builder build metadata --input samples/blocks  --output samples.json
   ```

+* `configure designer`

+  Configure Software AG Designer with the location of the block SDK.
+See [Using Software AG Designer](007-UsingDesigner.md).

+* `json extract --output <path to directory>` or `json pack --output <path to directory>`

+  Extract or pack message or metadata JSON files from/to event files.
+This allows the metadata or the messages to be edited as JSON.

 See the `analytics_builder --help` output for full details of the options.